Joao-P-Morais/CS50P-Final-Project--Joao-Morais/README.md

 ⚠️ **Note:** Doesn't matter if the team you are choosing to watch is the home or away team as the program will always return the opposing team.
-If the game the user wants to watch is happening that same day, the `x days` variable wont appear in the final string.
+Also, if the game the user wants to watch is happening that same day, the `x days` variable wont appear in the final string.
 Similarly if the match starts in minutes, the `x hours` variable won't appear as well.

 ### File breakdown: